LayZeeDK/LayZeeDK/README.md

 - [🐳 nxworkers](https://github.com/nx-worker): (Nrwl) Nx libraries and utilities.

 # Open Learning maintainer and organizer
 I am co-founder, organizer, and maintainer of these Open Learning GitHub organizations and projects.
+I provide free and open platforms for public tech contributors and content creators to learn, grow, and share their knowledge in public.

 <table align="center">
   <tr>